oren00/oren00.github.io/_posts/2014-08-14-hacking-into-jstor-using-tor.md

 * On OSX - Applications > TorBrowser > Data > Tor > torrc

 ##Ignition
 Start TOR, visit JSTOR, and log in using your previously created credentials.
-Enjoy gratis access
+Enjoy gratis access.

 ##Notes
 * This method works for JSTOR and Artstor.